cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V9.md

 (ie. you already set `IDBNoWrap` to `true` or used `ng add`), you should see `StorageModale.forRoot({ IDBNoWrap: true })` or no `IDBNoWrap` option at all.

-If `ng update` didn't work as expected, please file an issue.
+**If `ng update` didn't work as expected, please delay the update and file an issue.**
+Again, all previously stored data may be lost otherwise.

 ## Removed deprecated features